Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 The sydneytrains [GTFS timetable - for realtime](https://opendata.transport.nsw.gov.au/dataset/public-transport-timetables-realtime) contains timetable data for all Sydney Trains and NSW TrainLink services, however NSW TrainLink diesel services are often better represented in the nswtrains timetable.

 ### GTFS-R
-The sydneytrains GTFS-R [`vehiclepos` feed](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions-v2) covers all ATRICS territory, plus the `NIF` & `MetroNet` regions.
+The sydneytrains GTFS-R [`vehiclepos` feed](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions-v2) covers all ATRICS territory, plus the `MetroNet` region.
 This represents all of the Sydney-Trains-controlled network except Kiama–Bomaderry, which is also the only unelectrified region controlled by Sydney Trains.

 The previous v1 `vehiclepos` feed was decommissioned on 27 May 2025, at which point it was a strict subset of the functionality provided by v2.